cdevents/spec/spec.md

   - REQUIRED

 - Example:
-  - Considering the event type `dev.cdevents.taskrun.started`, an example of subject, serialized as JSON, is:
+  - Considering the event type `dev.cdevents.taskrun.started.0.2.0`, an example of subject, serialized as JSON, is:

     ```json